Fenton and surrounds

-Fenton and surrounds is a heritage-listed house at 8 Albert Street, Edgecliff, Municipality of Woollahra, New South Wales, Australia.
+Fenton and surrounds is a heritage-listed house at 8 Albert Street, Edgecliff, New South Wales, an eastern suburb of Sydney, Australia.
 The house was designed by Robin Dods in 1919.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 The property is privately owned.

 History

 The site was originally part of the Orielton Estate, which had been built in Edgecliff in the 1860s.
 Following subdivision in 1918, Dods purchased the largest of the 4 allotments and built his most important house.
 It drew on his years of practice and, as his own house, it was presumably an opportunity to realise much more of his vision.
 Whether Dods knew Fenton would be his last house is uncertain, but during its construction he became progressively weaker and eventually, around the time of its completion, had ceased work altogether.
 The home was passed down to Dod's son and pioneering Australian pediatrician, Sir Lorimer Fenton Dods.